josh-works/josh-works.github.io/index.md

 ### What the newsletter is about

-Here's a teaser of what we eventually start to discuss in the newsletter:
+Here's a teaser of what we will discuss in the newsletter.

 Compare these two images: